lpw25/lpw25.github.com/_posts/2013-01-23-camlp4-alternative-part-1.md

 can be attributes, expressions, patterns etc. The contents of a quotation can be lexed and parsed by an AST transformer and converted into a regular AST node.

-Before support for attributes and quotatioons can be added to the compiler decisions need to be made about what kinds of attributes to support.
+Before support for attributes and quotations can be added to the compiler decisions need to be made about what kinds of attributes to support.
 Personally I prefer quotation attributes to attributes that are parsed by the compiler because they are more flexible.
 However there is no reason that both kinds